zeroasiccorp/logik/docs/source/sc_preparation.rst

 Developing a Silicon Compiler run script for RTL-to-bitstream flow execution follows the same fundamental approach as developing a script for any Silicon Compiler flow execution.
 Additional resources for understanding Silicon Compiler fundamentals are available at `docs.siliconcompiler.com <https://docs.siliconcompiler.com/en/stable>`_

-For most designs, the example Silicon Compiler run scripts provided with <tool_name> can be used as templates for creating your own.
+For most designs, the example Silicon Compiler run scripts provided with Logik can be used as templates for creating your own.
 The commands used in these examples and the general method for constructing run scripts are described below.

 Constructing a Silicon Compiler run script can be broken down into the following steps: